larsrh/website/topics/crdt/04-combinators.md

 ```

 It works in exactly the way as the partial ordering for sets.
-In order for one map to be smaller than another map, the other map needs to have at least the same keys defined.
+For one map to be smaller than another map, the other map needs to have at least the same keys defined.
 Then, for each value, we need to check that the other map's value is larger or equal.
 Feel free to try it out on some examples!